Trusted-Execution/.github/profile/ask_an_expert.md

 I'm thinking of designating a new executable suffix:  `.tx` For Trusted Executable.
 I was going to call it `.sgx` but, it's trademarked by Intel and it's a specific implementation.
 I'd like any enclave/trusted execution envornment to be able to use this, so let's make it generic.

+## Your Deity
+- In reimagining (trusted) computing, how can we abstractly adopt non-anonymized code?
+We need a positive name for this concept.
+For this to be low TCB, we need it in the UEFI/BIOS simliar to how we set virtual mode, sgx mode, etc. Setting the flags in real mode before switching modes and then booting the OS.
+What would this be?
+A binary switch:  PRODUCTION / DEVELOPMENT (this seems too limiting and not very abstract).
+How would you abstract this convept?
+Right now, I can only think of 2 modes:
+  MY_DADS_COMPUTER / IM_A_ROCKSTAR_DEVELOPER but I'm not being very creative.